 It's probably not that their toys are boring or that you are just really, really interesting and make the best snacks.
 It's more likely that their play space just isn't very appealing.

-What you need is a lesson in how to organize a Montessori playroom.
-Having just moved into our fourth (We’re not moving for at least another 20 years!) house in two years, I’ve become somewhat of a playroom organizing expert.
+What you need is a lesson on how to organize a Montessori play room.
+Having just moved into our fourth (We're not moving for at least another 20 years!) house in two years, I've become somewhat of a playroom organizing expert.

 Now, I'm going to take you on a step-by-step journey on how to organize a playroom!

 The first ingredient you need is a room.
 If you have the option, pick one that's bright and inviting, with plenty of natural light.

 You want your kids to want to go in there and play.

 We choose the sunroom for our playroom, for this and many other reasons.
 In our previous homes, we simply picked the room with the most/biggest windows.